driskell/log-courier/docs/Configuration.md

 	{ "name": "codec-name" }
 	{ "name": "codec-name", "option1": "value", "option2": "42" }

-A single codec is available at this time.
+Aside from "plain", a single codec is available at this time.

 * [Multiline](codecs/Multiline.md)